Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows median income in Montrose suburb is $55,816 and average income is $67,858.
-This compares to Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth rate of 8.25% from July 2023 to September 2025, estimated median income in Montrose would be approximately $60,421 and average income would be around $73,456 by then.
-According to Census 2021 data, incomes in Montrose cluster around the 65th percentile nationally.
-Income brackets indicate that 33.7% of individuals earn between $1,500 and $2,999 annually, which is similar to metropolitan region's 32.8%.
-Housing expenditure accounts for 13.4% of income.
-Montrose residents rank high in disposable income, placing them within the 75th percentile nationally, and the suburb's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Montrose was $55,816 and average income was $67,858.
+This is comparable to national averages but lower than Greater Melbourne's figures of $57,688 (median) and $75,164 (average).
+Based on Wage Price Index growth rate of 8.25% between July 2023 and June 2025, estimated median income in Montrose as of September 2025 would be approximately $60,421 and average income $73,456.
+Census data from 2021 indicates incomes in Montrose cluster around the 65th percentile nationally.
+The most common income bracket is $1,500 - $2,999, with 33.7% of residents earning within this range (2,318 individuals), similar to the metropolitan region at 32.8%.
+Housing expenses account for 13.4% of income.
+Montrose residents have strong earnings, ranking them in the 75th percentile for disposable income.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income